Oktosha/ray-tracing/README.md

 # ray-tracing

-Completion of the https://raytracing.github.io/ tutorial
+Completion of the https://raytracing.github.io/ tutorial with c++17.